Summary: Latin American travel writers, and more broadly feminist and cultural analysis in Latin American literature.

 "Rosario Castellanos, entre Israel y México".
 Bulletin of Hispanic Studies (Article accepted 12 January 2017, TBP).

-"Esther Seligson, más allá de las raíces" en Mexican Transnational Cinema and Literature.
+"Esther Seligson, más allá de las raíces" in Mexican Transnational Cinema and Literature.
 Castro Ricalde, Marycruz, Mauricio Calderón Díaz and James Ramey, ed.
-(Oxford: Peter Lang, TBP in 2017).
+(Oxford: Peter Lang, 2018).

 Ferrúz, Beatriz; Del Pozo, Alba (coords.), Mosaico transatlántico.
 Escritoras, artistas e imaginarios (España-EE.UU., 1830-1940) (Universidad de València/PUV: Valencia, 2015) in Dicenda.
 Cuadernos de Filología Hispánica, http://revistas.ucm.es/index.php/DICE